- January 21, 2022

 Diligence is one of the seven heavenly virtues.
 Diligent behaviour is indicative of a work ethic; a belief that work is good in itself.
 The dictionary defines diligence as determination and careful effort.
 An example of diligence is a person or organization, that does a job efficiently and takes care of little details.

-Sometime this year (2018), I came upon a story in the news that aptly portrays diligence.
+Sometime in year 2018, I came upon a story in the news that aptly portrays diligence.

 Vice President Yemi Osinbajo on Tuesday 14th November 2017 shared an inspiring story.
 Read the story below: